auqibyousuf/DrBaigsClinic/AUTHENTICATION_SIMPLE.md

    - `CMS_AUTH_TOKEN` = Your generated token
 3. Redeploy

 That's it!
-The token ensures only authorized users (you) can access the admin panel.
+The token ensures only authorized users (people who know the password) can access the admin panel.

+**For Multiple Users:**
+- Share the password with your team members
+- Everyone uses the same password to log in
+- Everyone gets the same token cookie
+- All authorized users can edit content